-Amid revelations of elder abuse as part of the Royal Commission into Aged Care Quality and Safety last week, governments and agencies continue their efforts to stomp out malpractice and improve quality of life for all aged care recipients.
+Amid revelations of elder abuse as part of the Royal Commission into Aged Care Quality and Safety last week, governments and agencies are continuing their efforts to stomp out malpractice and improve quality of life for all aged care recipients.

 As part of these efforts, the Aged Care Quality & Safety Commission’s (ACQSC) new standards came into effect July 1, 2019, providing a framework for workers to deliver high quality, patient-centred care.